-Although the COVID-19 pandemic did not have a material adverse impact on our financial results for the year ended December 31, 2021 or the six months ended June 30, 2022, the rapidly changing market and macroeconomic conditions caused by the COVID-19 pandemic have impacted the business of many of our clients, which resulted in a reduction in spend on our work marketplace for some of those affected clients.
+Although the COVID-19 pandemic did not have a material adverse impact on our financial results for the year ended December 31, 2021 or the nine months ended September 30, 2022, the rapidly changing market and macroeconomic conditions caused by the COVID-19 pandemic impacted the business of many of our clients, which resulted in a reduction in spend on our work marketplace for some of those affected clients.
 There can be no assurance that the positive impacts from the COVID-19 pandemic, such as increased talent and client acquisitions, increased client spend, and increased client retention, will continue to offset those parts of our business that have been adversely impacted.
 Many of these risk factors are unpredictable and outside of our control, and any of these factors could amplify the other risks and uncertainties described elsewhere in this Quarterly Report.
 It is uncertain what impact that the various legislative and other government responses being undertaken in the United States and other countries, including with respect to the approval and distribution of vaccines, in which our users are located will have on the economy, our industry, our partners, our users, and our company.
 In connection with the COVID-19 pandemic, we have also implemented measures to protect the health of our workforce, including by adopting a flexible work model for our workforce that we believe will result in most of our employees working remotely even after the pandemic is over.
 These measures may negatively impact the health and safety of our employees, impact workforce productivity, increase the risk of data security breaches and other privacy and security incidents, and may cause other disruptions to our business.
 As offices reopen, our efforts to comply with applicable health guidelines may not prove sufficient to protect the health of our employees and other visitors to our offices, and our adoption of these measures may adversely affect our business operations.
 Even after the COVID-19 pandemic has subsided, we may continue to experience adverse impacts to our business.
-In particular, any increase in client acquisition due to the shift toward remote work as a result of the COVID-19 pandemic may slow or decline as the impact of the COVID-19 pandemic subsides and users are no longer subject to restrictions intended to prevent the spread of COVID-19.
+In particular, any increase in client acquisition due to the shift toward remote work as a result of the COVID-19 pandemic may slow or decline as the impact of the COVID-19 pandemic subsides and businesses shift back to in person work.
 For example, growth in the number of active clients has decelerated on a year-over-year basis since the second quarter of 2021.
-We expect to see the year-over-year growth rate of active clients to decrease throughout the remainder of 2022.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Active Clients and GSV per Active Client" above for the definition of active client.
+Moreover, we expect to see the year-over-year growth rate of active clients and GSV per Active Client" above for the definition of active client.